 PE can be calculated by one of three methods.
-An Market Sellerowner must make the choice of method by December 31 prior to the year of operation and cannot change to another method for a period of one calendar year.
+A Market Seller must make the choice of method by December 31 prior to the year of operation and cannot change to another method for a period of one calendar year.

-- Option 1: Twelve month calendar actual Pumping Efficiency. - The previous 12-month calendar year average Pumping Efficiency based on actual pumping operations.

-- Option 2: Three month rolling Pumping Efficiency. - The previous three months rolling actual efficiency where the average monthly availability is 50% or greater.
-The calculation must be updated after each month. - Option 3: The previous month actual Pumping Efficiency. - The previous month actual efficiency where the availability is 50% or greater.
+- Option 1: Twelve month calendar actual Pumping Efficiency. - o The previous 12-month calendar year average Pumping Efficiency based on actual pumping operations. - Option 2: Three month rolling Pumping Efficiency. - o The previous three months rolling actual efficiency where the average monthly availability is 50% or greater.
+The calculation must be updated after each month. - Option 3: The previous month actual Pumping Efficiency. - o The previous month actual efficiency where the availability is 50% or greater.
 The calculation must be updated monthly.

-Note: The information in Section 2.2 contains basic Performance Factor information relevant for all unit types.
+The information in Section 2.2 contains basic Performance Factor information relevant for all unit types.
 The following additional information only pertains to hydro units.

-The fuel costs for a rRun-of-rRiver hHydro Unit are equal to zero.
+The fuel costs for a run-of-river hydro Unit are equal to zero.